-in Medway in quantities at or above those set out in paragraph 2.11 to establish whether such management can continue over the period of the Medway Local Plan.
-Some of the authorities contacted are not within the south east and so the SCG does not apply, however other regional groupings similar to SEWPAG (including London, South West and East of England) have adopted similar guidelines for establishing strategic waste movements for Duty to Co-operate purposes.
-The majority of WPAs responded and confirmed that there are no planning reasons why the movement of hazardous waste to facilities in their areas could not continue during the Plan period.
-Work is now underway to confirm the position with recipient WPAs.
+- 2.1.40 In accordance with paragraph 2.11 of the SEWPAG SCG, in 2020, Medway Council previously contacted the WPAs known to manage hazardous waste arising in Medway in quantities at or above those set out in paragraph 2.11 to establish whether such management can continue over the period of the Medway Local Plan.
+Some of the authorities contacted are not within the South East and so the SCG does not apply, however other regional groupings similar to SEWPAG (including London, South West and East of England) have adopted similar guidelines for establishing strategic waste movements for Duty to Co-operate purposes.
+The majority of WPAs responded and confirmed that there are no planning reasons why the movement of hazardous waste to facilities in their areas could not continue during the Plan period. - 2.1.41 In July 2024, Medway Council and Kent County Council agreed a Statement of Common Ground expressly acknowledging the need for their respective local plans to acknowledge the cross-boundary movement of waste for management and the principle of net self-sufficiency.